-- £31m available through the Housing Revenue Account (HRA). - Nearly £2m investment from Welsh Government to bring empty homes back into use. - £17m of investment by housing associations (including £10m we administer for the Welsh Government to support housing association development - this is called Social Housing Grant or SHG). - £11m investment using developers' contributions (sometimes known as section 106 agreements).
+- £31m available through the Housing Revenue Account (HRA) - Nearly £2m investment from Welsh government to bring empty homes back into use - £17m of investment by housing associations (including £10m we administer for the Welsh government to support housing association development.
+This is called Social Housing Grant (SHG) - £11m investment using developers' contributions (sometimes known as section 106 agreements)

-We will be creative in the use of developers' contributions.
-An action group has been formed with planning and corporate property colleagues to determine how best to both maximise and use the resources available.
+We will be creative in the use of developers' contributions; we have formed an action group with planning and corporate property colleagues to determine how best to use the resources available.
 We believe there is a need to move away from direct affordable housing provision on site.
-The aim is to make the system simpler and make the best use of the funding available.
+The aim is to make the whole system simpler and make the best use of the funding available.
 Appendix B confirms what the group will be looking at.